 There are many recipes for yams but this Thanksgiving Yam and Cashew Peach Bake is one of my favorites.
 It’s also a fabulous party dish for any occasion and will make you a potluck superstar!
 There’s something about the combination of yams, peaches, and cashews that are “to die for!”

-Please enjoy this Thanksgiving Yam and Cashew Peach Bake.
+Enjoy this Thanksgiving Yam and Cashew Peach Bake

 - 2 lbs yams 4 or 5 medium-sized